mem1b/lightbaking/README.md

 #### Editor
 To add our baking solution to the three.js editor you need to add the [Sidebar.LightBaking.js](https://github.com/mem1b/lightbaking/blob/master/js/Sidebar.LightBaking.js) into the editor/js folder.
-And in the index.html file it's necessary to add following files:
+In addition, include the following files in the editors index.html:
 ```html
 <script src="../../js/LightBaking.js"></script>
 <script src="../../js/packer.growing.js"></script>